Scalable Software Verification

 - gain basic familiarity with concurrent separation logics, in particular their theory and their application to concurrent data-structure algorithms.

-Recommended pre-requisites: for the M.Eng students, an interest in COMP *tbc* "the New Logic Module name still undecided", (JMC: COMP40012 Logic and Reasoning), COMP50003 Models of Computation (the part on semantics); for the MSc students, either some experience in formal reasoning about programs or rigorous programming skills or a good knowledge of algorithms and a strength in mathematics.
+Recommended pre-requisites: for the M.Eng students, an interest in COMP40018 Discrete Mathematics, Logic and Reasoning, (JMC: COMP40012 Logic and Reasoning), COMP50003 Models of Computation (the part on semantics); for the MSc students, either some experience in formal reasoning about programs or rigorous programming skills or a good knowledge of algorithms and a strength in mathematics.

 After completing the course, the students will be able to:

 (ILO1) evaluate the design choices underpinning SL for While

 (ILO2) establish the correctness of SL for While with respect to the While operational semantics

 (ILO3) adapt SL for While to other simple programming languages and justify the adaptation

 (ILO4) design abstractions, create specifications, and produce rigorous correctness proofs for standard sequential data structures and their associated algorithms

 (ILO5) use several state-of-the-art academic and industrial tools based on SL, whose analysis ranges from semi-automatic verification to automatic lightweight bug-finding

 (IL06) explain the reasoning techniques underpinning the SL tools